 The following photograph shows a power transformer of the type used in gas-discharge lighting.
 Here, the two inductor coils can be clearly seen, wound around an iron core.
-While most transformer designs enclose the coils and core in a metal frame for protection, this particular transformer is open for viewing and so serves its illustrative purpose well: (Figure below)
+While most transformer designs enclose the coils and core in a metal frame for protection, this particular transformer is open for viewing and so serves its illustrative purpose well (Figure below):

 Both coils of wire can be seen here with copper-colored varnish insulation.
 The top coil is larger than the bottom coil, having a greater number of “turns” around the core.
-In transformers, the inductor coils are often referred to as windings, in reference to the manufacturing process where wire is wound around the core material.
+In transformers, the inductor coils are often referred to as windings, in reference to the manufacturing process where the wire is wound around the core material.

 Additionally, the iron core can be seen in this photograph to be made of many thin sheets (laminations) rather than a solid piece.
 The reason for this will also be explained in a later section of this chapter.

 The coefficient of magnetic field coupling is given at the end of the “k” line in the SPICE circuit description, this example being set very nearly at perfection (1.000).
-This coefficient describes how closely “linked” the two inductors are, magnetically.
+This coefficient describes how closely “linked” the two inductors are magnetical.
 The better these two inductors are magnetically coupled, the more efficient the energy transfer between them should be.

 transformer v1 1 0 ac 10 sin rbogus1 1 2 1e-12 rbogus2 5 0 9e12 l1 2 0 100 l2 3 5 100 ** This line tells SPICE that the two inductors ** l1 and l2 are magnetically “linked” together k l1 l2 0.999 vi1 3 4 ac 0 rload 4 5 1k .ac lin 1 60 60 .print ac v(2,0) i(v1) .print ac v(3,5) i(vi1) .end